Oct 17, 2018

 Do you as a Java developer know, how much time you spent on testing and debugging your application?
 Do you know how much time you actually write new code, and how long you browse through existing code?
 Do you know what activities you actually perform during a debugging session?
-Do you want to win amazing prizes?

 Then install TestRoots WatchDog!